Saint-Valery-sur-Somme: Businesses

-The traditional fishing sector still exists although in very marked decline.
+The traditional fishing sector still exists, although in very marked decline.

-Commerce, crafts, banking, hotels restaurants among other tourist services dominate today's Valerician economy.
+Commerce, crafts, banking, hotels, restaurants, and other tourist services dominate today's Valerician economy.

 The town has a hospital, schools: kindergartens, primary and middle school, as well as the Baie de Somme study station of the University of Picardie Jules-Verne (UPJV).

-The Harbor
+Harbor

 Saint-Valery-sur-Somme is a marina and a fishing port.

 Fishing is an activity in decline due to the increasing silting up of the bay.
 The silting forces fishermen to go offshore and leave the bay, which shortens the length of the fishing day.
 Navigation in the channel is becoming more and more difficult for trawlers.

-Sailing is developing more and more and sailboats or motor boats are increasingly replacing fishing boats.
+Sailing is developing sailboats or motorboats are increasingly replacing fishing boats.

 Cultural events

-Each year, the city commemorates the departure of William the Conqueror for the conquest of England.
+Each July, the city commemorates the departure of William the Conqueror for the conquest of England.
 This festival is organized by the Association des Fêtes Guillaume le Conquérant, member of the French Federation of Historical Festivals.
-For two days, street entertainment, stalls, people in costumes, musicians enliven the old town.
+For two days, street entertainment, stalls, people in costumes, and musicians enliven the old town.

-Saint-Valery takes part in the “Steam Festival”, a railway event unique in Europe due to its scale and organized by the Baie de Somme railway service.
+Saint-Valery takes part in the Steam Festival, a railway event unique in Europe due to its scale and organized by the Baie de Somme railway service.

 Every year since 2009, a theater festival takes place in the last week of June.
 Professional artists from all backgrounds come together to offer the public quality shows in the old town, home of artists from all centuries, such as Victor Hugo and Anatole France.
-It celebrates a real festive moment where the public is invited in the flowery streets to follow the actors in the path of the old stones.
+It celebrates a festive moment where the public is invited into the flowery streets to follow the actors on the path of the old stones.